 - 48. Smoking shall be prohibited except in approved areas.
 Signs shall be posted in accordance with Section 310.
 In approved areas where smoking is permitted, approved ashtrays shall be provided in accordance with Section 310. - 49.
 Operations involving the use of cutting and welding shall be done in accordance with Chapter 35. - 50.
 An approved water supply for fire protection, either temporary or permanent, shall be made available as soon as combustible material arrives on the site. - 51.
 Structures under construction, alteration or demolition shall be provided with not less than one approved portable fire extinguisher in accordance with section 906 and sized for not less than ordinary hazard as follows: - a.
 At each stairway on all floor levels where combustible materials have accumulated. - b.
 In every storage and construction shed. - c.
 Additional portable fire extinguishers shall be provided where special hazards exist including hazards exist including, but not limited to, the storage and use of flammable and combustible liquids.

-Engineering Department Conditions
+Engineering Department :

-- 52. Prior to the issuance of any permits for construction, Applicant/Developer shall annex to Community Facilities District No. 2010-1 for the maintenance of: - a.
+- 52. Applicant/Developer shall annex to Community Facilities District No. 2010-1 for the maintenance of: - a.
 Landscape/Hardscape - b.
 Streetlights - c.
-Drainage Basins / Storm Drain Facilities - 53.
-Applicant/Developer shall pay the Five Thousand Dollars (\$5,000.00) cost for the City's consultant to annex the Community Facilities District No. 2010-1 prior to the issuance of any permits for construction.
+Drainage Basins / Storm Drain Facilities

+Prior to the issuance of a certificate of occupancy.